Benndot/Connect-X-Pygame/ReadMe.md

 More advanced enemy AI features

-replay reset button and functionality in the player

-Create a short pause between win/loss/tie move and the user being brought the post-game screen
+Create a short pause between win/loss/tie move and the user being brought the post-game screen, pause for enemy going first on their first turn

 ### Ideas